Partial and eager loading of app fields

 Let's consider some examples:

-- Loading all app fields and expanding some of them
+Loading all app fields and nested fileds of several of them

 {